RamCharanThota/Gochaseit_Udacity_Project/README.md

 ### Prerequisites

-1.Install Gazebo and ROS in Linux
+1.Install Gazebo and ROS in Linux.

 2. Cmake and gcc/g++